 The AMHP Program has a number of objective components:

-- To provide a Training Program (review of skills) to mental health practitioners nominated to be Authorised under the Mental Health Act 2014
+- To provide a Training Program to mental health practitioners nominated to be Authorised under the Mental Health Act 2014

 - To provide ongoing education to Authorised Mental Health Practitioners